 Indiana Car Accident Attorney

-Randall Sevenish of Indianapolis Sevenish Law is an experienced car accident attorney serving clients in Indianapolis and throughout Indiana.
+Experienced car accident attorney Randall Sevenish represents clients in Indianapolis and throughout Indiana.
 At the Sevenish Law Firm, we are committed to helping car accident victims obtain the compensation they deserve.

 We provide a confidential and free consultation.
 Please contact us today to discuss your car accident injury case.
 Call us toll free at 1-800-278-9200 or contact us through our online form.

-If you've been injured in an accident we've created a free book to help you understand what to do and what not to do when filing a personal injury claim.
+If you've been injured in an accident we've created a free book to help you understand what to do when filing a personal injury claim.
 Request your free copy of "The Indiana Crash Book: An Insider's Guide For Indiana Drivers And Passengers".

 We have been serving the people of Indianapolis and Indiana since 1985.
 We are ready to listen, and ready to serve.